-Topic & Guiding Question Student Objectives Pennsylvania STEELS Standards for Science (2022) Lesson 1 Volcanoes & Patterns of Earth's Features Could a volcano pop up where you live?
+Topic & Guiding Question Student Objectives Indiana Academic Science Standards (2023) Lesson 1 Volcanoes & Patterns of Earth's Features Could a volcano pop up where you live?
 Students use coordinates to develop a map of volcanoes to discover a pattern of where volcanoes exist on Earth.
 Students identify the pattern of volcanoes in the "Ring of Fire."
-3.3.4.C.
+4-ESS2-2.
 Analyze and interpret data from maps to describe patterns of Earth's features.
 Lesson 2 Volcanoes & Rock Cycle Why do some volcanoes explode?
 Students investigate the properties of thin and thick lava by attempting to create air bubbles.
 Students realize that thick lava will cause a volcano to explode, while thin lava will not.
-3.3.4.A.
+4-ESS1-1.
 Identify evidence from patterns in rock formations and fossils in rock layers to support an explanation for changes in a landscape over time.
 Lesson 3 Weathering & Erosion Will a mountain last forever?
 Students make observations of the effects of weathering to discover that rocks will become rounded and break into small pieces when they tumble down a mountain.
-3.3.4.B.
+ESSENTIAL 4-ESS2-1.
 Make observations and/or measurements to provide evidence of the effects of weathering or the rate of erosion by water, ice, wind, or vegetation.
 Lesson 4 Sedimentary Rock & Fossils What did your town look like 100 million years ago?
 Students create a model canyon and use the pattern of fossils found in each rock layer to support the explanation that the landscape has changed many times over millions of years.
-3.3.4.A.
+4-ESS1-1.
 Identify evidence from patterns in rock formations and fossils in rock layers to support an explanation for changes in a landscape over time.
 Lesson 5 Erosion, Natural Hazards, & Engineering How could you survive a landslide?
 Students generate multiple possible solutions to protect homes from a landslide.
 Students realize that there are many causes for the erosion that causes rocks to fall in landslides.
-3.3.4.E.
+ESSENTIAL 4-ESS3-2.
 Generate and compare multiple solutions to reduce the impacts of natural Earth processes on humans.
+3-5-ETS1-1.
+Define a simple design problem reflecting a need or a want that includes specified criteria for success and constraints on materials, time, or cost.